PageDragonDev/wellness/src/index.md

 testimonials:
   - saying_text: >-
       ### S.H.

       #### patient

       "Information is power.
 Centered on wellness gave me the information I was looking for by providing me with a detailed analysis of how to achieve optimal health.
 My primary care physician keeps me healthy but he does not have time to help me achieve the best possible health.
 A program like centered on wellness is long overdue.
 I am 52, healthy and feel good.
 But I want more.
 Centered on wellness gives me the knowledge to fight against and take control over the aging process."
+  - saying_text: >-
+      ### S.H.

+      #### patient

+      "Information is power.
+Centered on wellness gave me the information I was looking for by providing me with a detailed analysis of how to achieve optimal health.
+My primary care physician keeps me healthy but he does not have time to help me achieve the best possible health.
+A program like centered on wellness is long overdue.
+I am 52, healthy and feel good.
+But I want more.
+Centered on wellness gives me the knowledge to fight against and take control over the aging process."

 ---

 # Welcome To Centered on wellness